 Morinaga Milk Group periodically conducts CSR procurement questionnaires, etc. on the labor environment at raw material manufacturing sites and processing plants.
-(The next questionnaire is scheduled for 2021.)
-For the 2019 questionnaire Morinaga Milk held an advance briefing session for major suppliers about the CSR procurement questionnaire to explain its purpose and significance in terms of Morinaga Milk Group's human rights, procurement and quality policies.
+(The next questionnaire is scheduled for 2022.)
+For the 2019 questionnaire, Morinaga Milk held an advance briefing session for major suppliers about the CSR procurement questionnaires.
+In this briefing session, social issues such as society and the environment are discussed along with the purpose and significance of the survey based on Morinaga Milk Group's human rights, procurement, and quality policies.